-It is the goal of the City of Eagan Public Works Department to maintain City roadways during the snow and ice season to a bare pavement condition in order to assure delivery of emergency services and provide access to the motoring public.
+It is the goal of the City of Eagan Public Works Department to maintain City roadways during the snow and ice season to to assure access for emergency services and provide access to the motoring public.

 The Transportation and Operations Engineer, or designated representative, will determine when to begin snow and ice control operations.

 A. Any combination of snow, freezing rain, sleet and/or wind conditions contributing to drifting may require ice control or plowing operations to begin, depending on their effects to city roadways.

 B. Mainline plowing operations will occur upon the accumulation of approximately two or more inches of snow.

 C. Cul-de-sacs will be plowed to the center whenever possible with the intention of bulk snow storage in this area.
 Exceptions will be defined by the Transportation and Operations Engineer, or designee, after identifying a special need or circumstance.

 D. Full cul-de-sac plowing operations will usually begin approximately one to three hours after the mainline start time.

 E. The primary effort will be the plowing of all streets and the application of salt/sand or other chemicals at major intersections, steep grades or other critical areas.
 The secondary effort will be the application of sand/salt on lower volume roads.

 F. Removal of stored snow from bridges, medians, and intersections will occur as soon as practical after snow and ice control operations are complete.
 Normally, these efforts will occur during regular work hours.